Dear Hormones,

 Peak Productivity Years

-For men who are lucky to have found their passion or the right career, these are the peak years devoting 100% of their energy to producing.
+For men who are lucky to have found their passion or the right career, these are the peak years for devoting 100% of their energy to producing.

 When they are living at their peak capacity already, where do they get the time and energy they need for family and friends?
 They borrow from their hormonal system.